• Home

 Restoring Resilient Ecosystems

 The United Nation has this year launched “The Decade on Ecosystem Restoration”, as a way of galvanising action to combat biodiversity loss, but also as a means of sequestering carbon.
 But what do we mean by “ecosystem restoration” and how can we assess if the restoration has been successful?
 Restoring Resilient Ecosystems (visit project website here: RestREco) is an innovative partnership project, funded by NERC, that aims to unpick and examine the essential elements required for ecosystem restoration, focusing on UK woodlands and grasslands.
-RestREco will consider complexity and resilience as fundamental aims for restoration projects, rather than attempting to re-create specific target ecosystems.
+RestREco considers complexity and resilience as fundamental aims for restoration projects, rather than attempting to re-create specific target ecosystems (Bullock et al. 2022).

 Picture